-Rattlesnake venom causes excruciating pain, swelling, tissue destruction, and internal bleeding because it contains a poisonous hemotoxin.
+Rattlesnake venom causes excruciating pain, swelling, tissue destruction, and internal bleeding because it contains a deadly hemotoxin.
 Rattlers mostly avoid contact with humans and other large mammals, but prairie and eastern diamondbacks are aggressive, so it’s best to avoid them and all other rattlesnakes too.

 The copperhead snake is another member of the pit viper subfamily.
 This group comprises of five species ranging in the west, southern New England, and the southeastern United States.
 Unlike their cousin the rattlesnake, they don’t have a distinctive warning noise reminding predators and prey of their existence.
 But they do employ a dry warning bite if a threat gets too close, which contains very little venom.
 However, they’re more likely to freeze, remain camouflaged by their ambiguous colors, and eventually slither away safely undetected.